Greetings from the “Gray Wall Monastery”!

 Since going through all of this last week, I have come to understand that I was trying to take control of a situation I had no control over.

-Lack of power and control over even the smallest things in our lives is one of the most frustrating things a prisoner deals with while incarcerated.
-Most of us prisoners have spent our lives taking control of situations and people, trying to manipulate them and dominate them.
+Lack of power and control over even the smallest things in our lives is one of the most frustrating things a person deals with while incarcerated.
+Most of us have spent our lives taking control of situations and people, trying to manipulate them and dominate them.
 So, when we are subject to others controlling us, we lash out and try to seize control.
 Usually this manifests in a destructive way.
 We seek extreme methods coupled with anger, and this only results in those who DO have control of the situation (or soon will have) to take actual physical control of us.
 Then we usually find ourselves bloody and shackled down in a strip cell.
 This is definitely not a good method to gain control of our situation.

 Consequently I had to stop and ask myself: “What do I actually have control over and what has actually changed in my situation?”
 By asking myself these two questions, I take control of myself, which answers my first question, for all that I have control over are my thoughts, feelings, and actions.
 By realizing what had actually changed, I come to understand how I got there, whether “there” is a change in mental perception or a different physical location.
 Then I can work on making the change better or worse for myself; depending on what I want the outcome to be.